huawei-openlab/oci2aci/README.md

 FLAGS:
    -debug=false: Enables debug messages
+   -name="oci": Specify the name field of aci manifest

 ```
 You can use oci2aci as a CLI tool directly to convert a oci-bundle to aci image, furthermore, you can use oci2aci as a external function in your program by importing package "github.com/huawei-openlab/oci2aci/convert"